 The temperature of the dual gauge theory is

-As in the previous section, we apply the procedure described in \cite{Colangelo:2010pe} to find the dissociation temperature.
-Taking into account the warp factor $f(z)$ present in the black hole geometry we find the $q\bar{q}$ separation distance as a function of $z_m$:
+Taking into account the warp factor $f(z)$ present in the black hole geometry, we find the $q\bar{q}$ separation distance as a function of $z_m$:

-Looking at the function $r(z_m)$ while decreasing the location of the event horizon we determine the dissociation temperature of the charmonium.
-The dissociation temperature is obtained for different values of the additional scales introduced in the model in FIG. \ref{fig:fig6.1} and FIG. \ref{fig:fig6.2}.
-In FIG. \ref{fig:fig6.1} we show the sensitivity of the dissociation temperature on $M$ while in FIG. \ref{fig:fig6.2} we show the sensitivity on $\sqrt{\Gamma}$.
+Looking at the function $r(z_m)$ while decreasing the location of the event horizon we determine the dissociation temperature for charmonium.
+The dissociation temperature is obtained for different values of the additional scales introduced in the model, in Figure \ref{fig:fig6.1} we show the sensitivity of the dissociation temperature with $M$ and in Figure \ref{fig:fig6.2} we show the sensitivity with $\sqrt{\Gamma}$.

-The dissociation temperature vary with the additional energy scales introduced in the model.
-The observed behavior of the critical temperature with both $M$ and $\sqrt{\Gamma}$ are directly related with the observed behavior of the location of the infrared wall.
-The dissociation is reached when the horizon get close to the infrared wall, this connection is clear when comparing the results in FIG.\ref{fig:fig4.1} and FIG. \ref{fig:fig6.1} as well as in FIG.\ref{fig:fig4.2} and FIG. \ref{fig:fig6.2}.
-In this case we also face the situation that the location of the event horizon where the dissociation occurs is always bigger then the infrared wall location, meaning that the string breaks down before to touch the horizon.
-Even that the infrared wall do not determine completely the location $z_{critical}$ where the dissociation occurs that there is a monotonic relation between them.
+The dissociation temperature varies smoothly with the additional energy scales introduced in the model.
+The observed behavior of the critical temperature, with both $M$ and $\sqrt{\Gamma}$, is directly related with the observed behavior of the location of the infrared wall.
+The dissociation is reached when the horizon gets close to the infrared wall.
+This connection is clear when comparing the results in Figure \ref{fig:fig4.1} and Figure \ref{fig:fig6.1}, as well as in Figure \ref{fig:fig4.2} and Figure \ref{fig:fig6.2}.
+Even that the infrared wall does not determine completely the location $z_{critical}$ where the dissociation occurs there is a monotonic relation between them.
+We also face the situation that the location of the event horizon, where the dissociation occurs, is always bigger then the infrared wall location, meaning that the string breaks down before it touches the horizon.